Listen to Quebec 5, a 75-year-old man from Granby, Quebec, Canada. Click or tap the triangle-shaped play button to hear the subject.

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject lived for 70 years in Granby, Quebec, Canada.
+The subject lived for 70 years in Granby, Quebec, Canada.

 OTHER INFLUENCES ON SPEECH:

-Subject’s first language is French.
+The subject’s first language is French.
 His work involved traveling throughout North America, so in school and adulthood, he took pains to learn English well.

 RECORDED BY: Paul Meier